achorg/ach2025-website/en/cfp.md

 ### Accessibility

-ACH  to ensure that ACH 2023 is accessible for all participants.
+ACH seeks to ensure that ACH 2023 is accessible for all participants.
 All synchronous sessions will make live transcription available to participants, and keynote and plenary sessions will also include sign language interpretation.
 We will provide guidelines for accessibility of sessions to all accepted participants.
-More information, along with a request for information about participant needs, will be circulated in \[DATE].
+More information, along with a request for information about participant needs, will be circulated on April 20, 2023.

 ### Conference Time Zone

 ACH 2023 will be scheduled in Eastern Time.
-On \[DATE] and \[DATE], sessions will be scheduled from approximately 10:00am-7:00pm Eastern Time.
-On \[DATE], sessions will be scheduled from 9:00am-4:00pm Eastern Time to accommodate participants across the Francophone world.
+From June 29-July 1, sessions will be scheduled from approximately 10:00am-7:00pm Eastern Time.

 ### Conference Registration and Bursaries

-Registration for ACH 2023 will open \[DATE].
+Registration for ACH 2023 will open March 20, 2023.

-The cost of running ACH 2023 is….
+The cost of running ACH 2023 is approximately $4,000.
 As a result, we must charge registration fees to cover the cost.
 Registration fees will cover the cost of running a virtual conference, which include conference submission management software, conference platforms for videoconferencing and spatial chat, honoraria for keynote and plenary events, and accessibility (sign language interpretation and remote captioning for keynotes and plenaries and live captioning for conference sessions).
 We have worked to keep the registration costs as low as possible while ensuring we are providing attendees with a positive conference experience.

 ACH will offer a limited number of bursaries to support attendance by members who are contingently employed or are graduate students.

 The registration fee schedule will be:

+The registration fee schedule will be:

-ACH, CSDH/SCHN, Humanistica or ADHO Joint Member: $50
+* ACH or ADHO Joint Member: $50

-Student ACH, CSDH/SCHN, Humanistica or ADHO Joint Member: $25
+* Student ACH or ADHO Joint Member: $25

-Regular Non-Member (includes ACH or CSDH/SCHN membership): $90
+* Regular Non-Member: $90

-Student Non-Member (includes ACH or CSDH/SCHN membership): $40
+* Student Non-Member: $40

-Contingent/un-/underemployed: $40
+* Contingent/un-/underemployed: $40

-Contact Information
+### Contact Information

-For questions and concerns about the CFP, conference program, submissions, Code of Conduct, or accessibility, please contact the ACH 2023  Conference Chair at dhunbound2022\[at]ach.org.
+For questions and concerns about the CFP, conference program, submissions, Code of Conduct, or accessibility, please contact the ACH 2023 Conference Chair at conference \[at] ach \[dot] org.

-If you are interested in translating this call for proposals into another language, please contact the conference committee at
+If you are interested in translating this call for proposals into another language, please contact the conference committee at conference \[at] ach \[dot] org.

-Program Committee
+### Program Committee

 Conference Chair: Pamella Lach (she/her/hers), San Diego State University

-Program Committee Lead: Liz Grumbach, Arizona State University
+Program Committee Lead: Liz Grumbach (she/her/hers), Arizona State University

 Platform Committee Co-Leads: Alex Wermer-Colan, Temple University & Andy Janco, University of Pennsylvania

+Conference Committee Members: Caitlin Pollock (University of Michigan), Eduard Arriga (Clark University), Sarah Potvin (Texas A&M University)

 Additional Program Committee members will be announced shortly.